 - ⅓ cup thinly sliced red onion

-- 2 green onions, ends removed, sliced white and light green parts.
+- 2 green onions, dark green ends removed, white and light green parts thinly sliced

-- In a small bowl make the dressing by mixing together the mayo, lemon juice, vinegar, honey or maple syrup and black pepper.
+- Next, make the dressing: In a small bowl, mix together the mayonnaise, lemon juice, honey, vinegar, and black pepper.

 Last Step!
 Please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive so we can continue providing free recipes and high-quality content for you.